After-Shock/Cloudbox-wiki/Google-Drive-API-Client-ID-and-Client-Secret.md

     ![](http://i.imgur.com/tJARgt9.png)

-12. For "Application Type", select "Other", type in any name, and click "Create".
+12. For "Application Type", select "Other", type in any name, and click `Create`.

     ![](http://i.imgur.com/loyMW7v.png)